s20016/Quiz/README.md

-## Android I
+## Android II
-> Android I 期末試験
+> Android II 期末試験
-> Midterm Exam: Create a Quiz Application
+> Finals Exam: Upgrade Quiz I Application

 Notes:
   - Images used in the application are from [unsplash.com](https://unsplash.com/) and [pexels.com](https://www.pexels.com/).